 - Ticks – Inspect your pet carefully, as some ticks are difficult to see in their hair coat.

 - Fleas – If you notice your pet scratching or grooming repetitively, they may have fleas.
 Use a flea comb to check for fleas and flea dirt.
 If you notice dark specks in your pet’s fur, place the speck on a white paper towel and dampen it.
 If it turns red, your pet has fleas.

 Treating for Fleas and Ticks

 If you find signs of ticks or fleas, follow these tips to get rid of an infestation:

 - Take your pet to the groomer or bathe them at home using a shampoo formulated to kill fleas and ticks.

 - Vacuum your home thoroughly and wash all bedding, blankets, etc.

 - Use a carpet powder or fogger if the problem persists

 Call Burke’s Trusted Veterinarian Today

 Parasite prevention keeps you and your family, both two and four-legged, safe and healthy.
-For more information, call Burke Animal Clinic in Burke, VA at (703) 569-9600 or contact us online today.
+For more information, call Burke Animal Clinic at (703) 569-9600 or contact us online today.